 Our bodies and activity levels change over time.
-This means that as you age, your diet will also have to change to keep your energy and physical health in tip-top shape.
-A proper diet will also prevent malnutrition and help you maintain a healthy weight.
+This means that as you age, your diet should also be evaluated to keep your energy and physical health in tip-top shape.
+A proper diet can also support good nutrition and help maintain a healthy weight.

-Following a nutritional plan allows your body to get the nutrients it needs to prevent diseases like osteoporosis, high blood pressure, heart disease, type 2 diabetes and certain cancers.
+Following a nutritional plan allows your body to get the nutrients it needs to support a healthy diet which may prevent diseases like osteoporosis, high blood pressure, heart disease, type 2 diabetes and certain cancers.

 As you begin to enjoy your golden years, physiological changes can create risk for nutritional deficiencies that can affect your health.
 Some of these changes in senior dietary needs include:

 One easy tip to help consume enough calcium-rich foods and beverages is to make it a goal to eat (or drink) three low-fat dairy products a day.
 Calcium can also be found in real fruit juice and leafy, dark green vegetables.
 Vitamin D can be found in fatty fish like salmon.

 Did you know?
 At StoryPoint, residents can follow a Sensible Sodium program, which provides lower sodium meal options for residents.
 As menus change daily, there are always multiple lower sodium meal options to choose from.

 While there are numerous nutritional elements to consider as you age, planning your meals ahead of time and knowing how much of different food groups to consume can help.
 To get an idea of what should be on your plate each day, read below about appropriate serving sizes and portions for older adults.

 Consuming a variety of food groups will help maximize your nutritional input.
 The USDA’s Dietary Guidelines advise that adults 50 and older should aim to follow this guideline each day: